akmur/alex-11ty/posts/2019-02-21-an-introduction-to-redux.md

 #### React index file {#react-index}

 At the top of this files, you have all the imports needed to make it work.
 The last two imports are related to Redux.
-We are importing the &#8220;Provider&#8221; component and the Redux store we already created.
+We are importing the "Provider" component and the Redux store we already created.

 The Provider will take our store as prop and wrap our application so that every component can easily be informed of the current status.